WWE News: WWE Officially Offers Matt And Jeff Hardy Contracts To Return To The Company

 As of now, there is no word on which brand they will go to or even if it’ll be the same one.
 Most believe the Hardy brothers won’t be split up early on, especially when they are very valuable as a tag team right now.
 However, Jeff Hardy was known for his impressive singles career in the WWE as well as Matt Hardy who both won numerous singles titles while with the company.
 Meanwhile, both won World Championships in TNA.

 It is also unknown if WWE will allow the brothers to use the “broken gimmick” when they return.
-Many believe it will be unlikely, at least for now, due to the fact that Matt Hardy is going through a lawsuit of sorts with TNA over the gimmick he created.
+Many believe it will be unlikely, at least for now, because Matt Hardy is going through a lawsuit of sorts with TNA over the gimmick he created.
 Unlike TNA, Hardy actually decided to copyright the gimmick and name right when he left the company.
-TNA has yet to attempt a claim and many believe this could actually help Hardy long-term.
+TNA has yet to attempt a claim, and many believe this could actually help Hardy long-term.

 It is being reported by Cageside Seats that the fight over the broken gimmick is not even close to being over, which means we will at least go through the summer on this.
-Of course, that means WWE will not allow Matt Hardy to use his gimmick in the company until the lawsuit is settled between he and Anthem over the entire broken universe.
+Of course, that means WWE will not allow Matt Hardy to use his gimmick in the company until the lawsuit is settled between him and Anthem over the entire broken universe.
 Many feel that WWE could make tweaks to the gimmick by calling them “damaged” rather than broken, which would not interfere with much.

 Gimmicks have been copied before with only small changes to them in other companies.
 WCW and WWE often did parodies of the characters from each company, such as Gillberg in the WWE to make fun of Goldberg in WCW.
 Small tweaks with the same idea behind the gimmick could allow WWE license to use the characters without having to use the same name.
-Since Matt and Jeff Hardy own their real names, they would not need to even call them broken or anything other than their names.
+Since Matt and Jeff Hardy own their real names, they would not need even to call them broken or anything other than their names.
 A man with a crazy fake English accent and a dark presence cannot be owned by anyone on top of that.

 [Featured Image By ROH Wrestling]